aaronedell/tagroll/README.md

 ![Tagroll logo](tagroll.jpg)

 # tagroll
-Perform object recognition on a folder of images with http://machinebox.io Tagbox facial recognition model and print the results.
+Perform object recognition on a folder of images with http://machinebox.io Tagbox and print the results.

 ## How it works
 Tagroll scans a designated folder for images, then posts each image to a local instance of Tagbox, returning the results to a crude HTML page.